The main advantages of agrOvoltaics include:

 - Crops with a long growing season: Some crops, such as fruit trees or vines, can also benefit from growing under solar panels as they can have long growing seasons and can tolerate a certain level of shading.

-It is important that the specific needs of the crop and location are taken into account when planning the agrivoltaic system, and that factors such as light requirements, shading, irrigation and temperature are properly considered.
+It is important that the specific needs of the crop and site are taken into account when planning an agro vegetation system and that factors such as light requirements, shading, irrigation and temperature are properly considered.

-Example studies on the benefits of growing crops under Agri-Photovoltaics
+Example studies on the benefits of growing crops under Agrofotovoltaics

 Agrophotovoltaic systems: applications, challenges, and opportunities.
 A review